Price Matching Explained: A Retailer’s Perspective

 • Price match period: Within 7 days

-• Highlight: Price matches against top online competitors and reinforces Walmart‘s “everyday low price” guarantee
+• Highlight: Price matches against top online competitors and reinforces Walmart‘s “everyday low price” guarantee.

 Price Match Guarantee at Target

 Target’s price match guarantee applies to qualifying items bought at Target’s physical stores, its online store, selected online competitors, or competitors featuring lower prices in local print ads.
+In 2024, Target simplified its list of competitors for price matching to just two: Amazon and Walmart.

 • Price match period: Within 14 days